mdh266/PECS/README.md

 ![Densities](./Documentation/images/densities_bias_0.png)

+## Documentation
-For **much more** background on the model and algorithms used in this project please see the  <a href="http://mdh266.github.io/PECS/">documentation page</a>.
+For **much more** background on the model and algorithms as well as code itself please see the  <a href="http://mdh266.github.io/PECS/">documentation page</a>.

+To build the documentation locally, you need <a href="http://www.stack.nl/~dimitri/doxygen/">doxygen</a>.
+Once doxygen has been installed, cd into the <code>Documentation/</code> directory and run,

+	doxygen dox

+This will write the documentation locally in a folder <code>html</code> which should have been created in the main directory.
+Open the file <code>index.html</code> within the <code>html</code> folder in your browser to access the documentation.

 ## Requirements